 This article tells how quickly moods can and do change with dementia.
 Notice how one situation was quieted when one dear friend stepped up with a simple solution.
 The panic really has to become quieted also because otherwise there would be a scene.

-Last Sunday began the same as all my visits to see Bill or pick him up for Sunday meeting.
-We got ready for meeting and got there early enough to visit with everyone.
-He was a little angst-ridden to begin with, but as soon as our dear friends saw him, they went and said hello to him.
+Last Sunday began the same as all my visits to see Bill or pick him up for Sunday meetings.
+We got ready for a meeting and got there early enough to visit with everyone.
+He was a little angst-ridden, to begin with, but as soon as our dear friends saw him, they went and said hello to him.
 There is one little boy about 2 1/2 years that always runs up to him yelling, “Bill, Bill” and throwing his little arms up in the air to signal Bill to pick him up.
-Oh what a delight it is to see both of their eyes light up.
+Oh, what a delight it is to see both of their eyes light up.

 It was once said best when the JW’s began to print literature and form new congregations on reservations in the southwest.
 A young Indian said something that touches my heart as much as it touches the Indians.
 Her comment was that before, reading the information in English was okay because they learned from that information they read; but now reading it in their own language touches their hearts because now they understand the meaning behind the words when they read it in their own language.
 So when people are learning something new to them, it always means so much more to see the words in their native tongue.
 This way, not only does it go into their minds, it goes into their hearts they get the full meaning of the words.
 I had never thought of it that way.
 I guess that I too expected that everyone spoke English and never gave it a thought of how they understood it or if they got the real meaning behind the words.